hapax/hapax.github.io/assets/boring.md

 Once the dust settles, we learn that the axiom of choice is equivalent to well-ordering, and thus implies that every real number is relatively interesting.
+In fact, the same argument shows us that *any object that can live in a set* is relatively interesting!

 #### Conclusion